buzzqw/TUS/OBSS/OBSSv2-eng.md

 # The Earth

-So the Earth is truly round.
+> So the Earth is truly round.
 But I never imagined it was blue.
 Why do men who live on such a beautiful planet do nothing but fight among themselves?
 (Nadia - The Secret of Blue Water)

 The planet doesn't belong to us, we belong to it.
 We are passing through, it remains.
-(Pierre Rabhi)}
+(Pierre Rabhi)

 The Earth, meant as the planet itself, as we have known it, is now a faded memory.